Last updated on May 6th, 2022 at 05:19 am

 There’s so much that can happen to you.
 You can crash on a tree or after you hit a huge rock.
 You can even slide when you cross a slippery root or muddy trail.
 And what happens when you fall off your bike?
 Well, there’s a huge chance you’ll hit your head and get head injuries.

-This is very dangerous especially that your head is where your brain is.
+This is very dangerous especially since your head is where your brain is.
 It’s your body’s command center, which is why you need to take good care of it and protect it at all costs.

 That’s where mountain bike helmets come in.

 This is a huge and basic requirement when biking because you’re putting your head at risk.
 They might be a bit pricey and a bit uncomfortable at first.
 But you’ll get the hang of it later.
-You’ll even notice sooner or later that it’s weird to bike if you’re not wearing any helmet!
+You’ll even notice sooner or later that it’s weird to bike if you’re not wearing a helmet!

 That’s what we’ll discuss in this article.
 We’ll also share some tips on how you can choose the right kind of helmet for your riding discipline and style.